jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 	root@rpi# nano /mnt/fat/config.txt

-A quick test of the camera for 60 seconds (flipping the image because of the way I have my camera mounted)
+A quick test of the camera, flipping the image because of the way I have my camera mounted and a timeout of zero so it runs until stopped.

-    root@rpi2# raspistill -t 60000 -hf -vf
+    root@rpi2# raspistill -t 0 -hf -vf

 #### PWM with Pi-Blaster

-One of the programs RPi specific programs included in the `console-image` is [pi-blaster][pi-blaster], a utility to efficiently drive PWM outputs from some of the gpio pins.
+One RPi specific program included in the `console-image` is [pi-blaster][pi-blaster], a utility to efficiently drive PWM outputs from some of the gpio pins.

 The version I included is slightly modified from upstream.